 Leukaemia is a cancer of the cells which develop into blood cells.
 There are different types of leukaemia.
-Most children with leukaemia have either acute lymphoblastic leukaemia or acute myeloid leukaemia.
+Most children with leukaemia will have acute lymphoblastic leukaemia.
+Some will have acute myeloid leukaemia.
 The outlook (prognosis) for children with leukaemia is usually very good and most children are cured.
 This leaflet gives a general overview of childhood leukaemias.

 What is leukaemia?

 Leukaemia is a cancer of cells in the bone marrow (the cells which develop into blood cells).

 Cancer is a disease of the cells in the body.
 There are many types of cancer which arise from different types of cell.
 What all cancers have in common is that the cancer cells are abnormal and do not respond to normal control mechanisms.
 Large numbers of cancer cells build up because they multiply 'out of control', or because they live much longer than normal cells, or both.

 With leukaemia, the cancerous (malignant) cells in the bone marrow spill out into the bloodstream.
 There are several types of leukaemia.
 Most types arise from cells which normally develop into white blood cells.
 (The word leukaemia comes from a Greek word which means 'white blood'.)

 It is very important to know which type of leukaemia a child has.
 This is because the outlook (prognosis) and treatments vary for the different types.
 Before discussing the different types of leukaemia it may help to know some basics about normal blood cells and how they are made.

 What is normal blood made up of?

 These can be seen under a microscope and make up about 40% of the blood's volume.
 Blood cells are divided into three main types: